-Elton John leads tributes to ‘Margaritaville’ singer Jimmy Buffett
+Joe Biden and Elton John lead tributes to ‘Margaritaville’ singer Jimmy Buffett

 The statement did not say where Buffett died or give a cause of death.

-Tributes to Mr Buffett flooded social media.
+“Jimmy reminded us how much the simple things in life matter – the people we love, the places we’re from, the hopes we have on the horizon.

+“Jill and I send our love to his wife of 46 years, Jane; to their children, Savannah, Sarah, and Cameron; to their grandchildren; and to the millions of fans who will continue to love him even as his ship now sails for new shores.”

 Sir Elton John remembered him as a “unique and treasured entertainer” in a heartfelt statement posted on his Instagram stories.

 “Jimmy Buffett was a unique and treasured entertainer.
 His fans adored him and he never let them down,” Sir Elton wrote.